2023 Most Popular Mathematics & Statistics Master's Degree Schools in Arkansas

 Check out the mathematics and statistics master's degree programs at these schools if you want to attend one of the most popular in Arkansas.

 Our 2023 rankings named University of Arkansas the most popular school in Arkansas for mathematics and statistics students working on their master’s degree.
-Located in the small city of Fayetteville, UARK is a public school with a fairly large student population.
+Located in the small city of Fayetteville, UARK is a public college with a fairly large student population.

 Women make up 46% of the mathematics and statistics majors at the school.